About

 Bio

-Hi, I'm Pavel ๐ I build web products and strong engineering teams.
+Hi, I'm Pavel πŸ‘‹ I build web products and strong engineering teams.
 Code or people?
 I can't decide which one I enjoy more, so just keep doing both.

 I launched my first website when I was 16 and I've been hooked ever since.
 There's something magical about bringing ideas to their digital life and that joy still fuels me today.

 Originally from Belarus, I swapped my hometown of Minsk for Norway's fjords in early 2021.
-One day, I'd love to return (guess why I haven't booked a ticket yet), but for now I'm enjoying life in Norway's picturesque surroundings, soaking up the nordic vibes and pretending I enjoy the cold.
+One day, I'd love to return (guess why I haven't booked a ticket yet), but for now I'm enjoying life in Norway's picturesque surroundings, taking in the Nordic vibes and pretending I enjoy the cold.

 Work

-Right now, I'm an Engineering Manager at Tribia.
-Here I do my best building a space where the engineers can grow, experiment, innovate and have fun doing what they love.
-I've had the chance to lead a couple of key initiatives (like SaaS, Platform, IAM/SSO, Notification Engine) and help steering the engineering ship through the exciting (and sometimes challenging) waters of a fast-growing scaleup.
+Today, I'm an Engineering Manager at Tribia, doing my best to make engineering feel like a craft rather than just a job and building an environment where engineers can grow, experiment and enjoy the journey.
+I've had the chance to lead a couple of key initiatives (like SaaS, Platform, IAM/SSO, Notification Engine) and help steering the engineering ship through the exciting and sometimes challenging waters of a fast-growing scaleup.

 I'm automating anything that stands still for too long.
-I've built CI/CD pipelines used across 100+ repositories at Tribia, set up IaaC for Auth0 and Keycloak, brought in feature toggling and trunk-based development and introduced NewRelic monitoring - although I also introduced a few heavy bills along the way!
+Over the years, I've built CI/CD pipelines used across 100+ repositories at Tribia, set up IaaC for Auth0 and Keycloak, brought in feature toggling, trunk-based development and NewRelic monitoring - although I've also introduced a few heavy bills along the way!
 One of my proudest moments at Tribia?
 Helping Tribia escape the dark ages of manual Windows VM deployments and move into the bright and shiny world of cloud-native Kubernetes.

 Education